 Annual Energy Use: Based on the federal standard for this product category.

 Annual Energy Cost: Calculated based on an assumed electricity price of $0.09/kWh, which is the average electricity price at federal facilities.

 Lifetime Energy Cost: The sum of the discounted values of annual energy cost with an average air-cooled ice machine life of 8 years.
 Future electricity price trends and a 3% discount rate are from Energy Price Indices and Discount Factors for Life-Cycle Cost Analysis–2019: Annual Supplement to NIST Handbook 135 (NISTIR 85-3273-34).

 Lifetime Energy Cost Savings: The difference between the lifetime energy cost of the less efficient model and the lifetime energy cost of the ENERGY STAR model or best available model.

 Calculated based on the December 2019 ENERGY STAR List of Qualified Products; values shown are rounded to the nearest dollar.
 More efficient models may be introduced to the market after FEMP's acquisition guidance is posted.

 ENERGY STAR Model Column

-Calculated based on current ENERGY STAR eligibility criteria.
+Calculated based on current ENERGY STAR eligibility criteria; values shown are rounded to the nearest dollar.
 Federal agencies must purchase products that meet or exceed ENERGY STAR efficiency levels.

 Less Efficient Model Column